simonjgreen/ffplayout-docker/README.md

 # ffplayout-docker

+**This repo is not much maintained, so take it more as an idea of how ffplayout can run in docker containers.**

 Complete playout solution with [engine](https://github.com/ffplayout/ffplayout-engine), [API](https://github.com/ffplayout/ffplayout-api), [Web GUI](https://github.com/ffplayout/ffplayout-frontend) and [srs rtmp/hls server](https://github.com/ossrs/srs).

 A debian like host system, with a recent docker version, is recommend.